 Trial animation can show how a car accident occurred, interactively present data, charts, graphs or timelines and even break down the human anatomy to enhance understanding.

-After spending time, money and effort to get a custom trial animation produced for your case, it’s important to make sure that the jury will actually get to see this piece of evidence.
+After spending time, money and effort to get a custom trial exhibit produced for your case, it’s important to make sure that the jury will actually get to see this piece of evidence.

 We’re proud to boast a 99% admittance rate in more than 1,600 cases, and we have successfully helped to secure more than $750 million in favorable verdicts and settlements for our clients.